Parsl/parsl/docs/userguide/glossary.rst

 **Parallelism:**
 -------------------

 Parallelism means doing multiple things at the same time but not necessarily in the same location or using the same resources.
 In Parsl, it involves running apps simultaneously across different nodes or computational resources, accelerating program execution.
+Unlike concurrency which is like a chef preparing multiple dishes in a single kitchen, parallelism is like multiple chefs preparing different dishes in separate kitchens, at the same time.

 .. _parslscriptglossary: